Embird Embroidery Software

 Note

-If you need to edit indiviual sprouts, flowers or other parts of the curly plant mesh fill, convert this fill to single outline elements with use of main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements command.
-Then do required editing of these outline elements and when finished, use main menu > Build > Outlines > Arrange Outline Parts command to create compact object from these elements.
+If you need to edit individual sprouts, flowers, or other parts of the curly plant mesh fill, you can convert this fill to single outline elements using the main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements command.
+Then, perform the required editing of these outline elements, and when finished, use the main menu > Build > Outlines > Arrange Outline Parts command to create a compact object from these elements.
 In such a case, the original mesh object was used only as an intermediate source of outline elements.

-Example #2 - Use of Lettering as Core for the Curly Plant Fill
+Example #2 - Using Lettering as a Core for the Curly Plant Fill

 Mesh - Curly Plant - Curly Plant with Lettering as a Core